esperanca/personal_website/src/posts/weeknote-023.md

 ### BIPOC

-A few weeks ago, I was sharing with you folks about my origins and the history of my great-grandfather.
-This research is ongoing, and I will write more about it later.
+A few weeks ago, I was sharing with you folks about my origins and the history of [my great-grandfather](https://danielsouza.org/posts/weeknote_19/#heading-getting-to-know-about-my-origins).
+This research is ongoing, and I will write more about it soon.
 This week, I want to share something I learned recently: the definition of BIPOC.

 > It’s important to remember that a lot of people others assume are “white” are in fact Indigenous, Arab, Persian, Turkish, Latinx, etc. Their identities are complicated, experiencing both the advantages of being assumed white and the prejudice against their communities, often being told they’re not “enough” of or “really” either

 Learning about racism is being an interesting journey for me.
-The article [What is Racism](https://anygoodthing.com/2020/06/14/what-is-racism/) by Rebecca Barret-Fox is a joy to read and a good starting point for everyone.
+The article [What is Racism](https://anygoodthing.com/2020/06/14/what-is-racism/) by Rebecca Barret-Fox is a joy to read and a good starting point.

 ### Accessibility and neurodiversity